 6. Minimize and merge CSS and JavaScript

-Large CSS and JavaScript files slow down the loading time of your Web site.
+Large CSS and JavaScript files slow down the loading time of your website.
 Minimize files by removing unnecessary spaces, line breaks and comments, and merge multiple files into one file to reduce the number of HTTP requests.

 7. Implement lazy loading